 Administered by the EH&S department and includes departments and because of their activities, are subject to a higher level of regulatory compliance.
 Focus of the assessment is on compliance with applicable safety and environmental regulations as well as best management practices.
 Assessments are conducted every 1-4 years (depending upon the hazard levels in the department) and include:

 - Night Safety Walk Program

-Administered by the Public Safety Advisory Board (see section V), this program focuses on identifying and correcting exterior hazards that may be present at night on campus (e.g. dim lighting or potential hiding areas for criminal activity).
+Administered by the Public Safety Advisory Board (see section IV), this program focuses on identifying and correcting exterior hazards that may be present at night on campus (e.g. dim lighting or potential hiding areas for criminal activity).
 Walks are conducted once per year and participation from the entire University community is encouraged.

-- Chemical Hygiene Audit Program
+- Chemical Hygiene Assessment Program

 Chemical hygiene program is administered by the EH&S department, this program focuses on research laboratories that use hazardous materials (including biohazardous materials).

 - Department Safety Inspection Program

 A self-inspection program conducted in higher activity departments (e.g. Biology, Chemistry/Biochemistry and Art).
 Inspections are conducted once per semester and include all laboratory/studio/shop areas.
 Inspection documentation (including follow up actions) will be reviewed as part of EH&S assessments (see 9.1).

 Once identified, the responsibility for correcting a workplace hazard is the responsibility of the college, department or administrative unit that has operational control of the area.
 College, department or administrative units have the authority and responsibility to stop all activities associated with workplace hazards that if not corrected could present an imminent or serious safety hazard.
 Employees are not required to perform tasks or work in areas that are unreasonably hazardous.